 9 October 2003.
 We've made an easier to use alias to our web site: http://cern.ch/dem.
 This is easier to remember than the http://cern.ch/est-div-dem that most likely will change because of the coming merger of the EST and ST divisions into a single department.
 The alias also works for complete pages: e.g. http://cern.ch/dem/news will bring you immediately to the newspage from your electronics helpers.

-For more background on NA60, please read the weekly bulletin article.
+photo could have shown the full beauty of it.
+For more background on NA60, please read the weekly bulletin article. |

 29 September 2003.
 As we repeat quite often in contacts with our clients, the turn-around time (from your schematic to a fully designed, fabricated and mounted board in your hands), is normally around 10 weeks .
 Of course this is part of a negotiation that depends on the complexity of your design, how many designs we have going on for your collegues and of the deadline that is absolutely required for your project.